 Students learn how to go from practice to learning a song to performance.
 There is an optional voice recital at the end of the semester.

 Through the generosity of private donors and the College of Arts and Sciences, the Department of Music has limited funding available for lessons scholarships.
-With some very rare exceptions, only students who performed a jury at the end of the semester immediately preceding the current one are eligible for a scholarship.
-The department awards lesson scholarships before the beginning of the semester, and students will be notified via e-mail in advance of enrollment regarding the scholarship amount.
-Students awarded a partial scholarship must enroll in at least a one-credit lesson in order to apply their scholarship.
+With some very rare exceptions, only students who performed a jury at the end of the semester are eligible for a scholarship, which would be awarded the following semester.

 Full-time UVA students receive priority to enroll in private performance lessons each semester.

-For questions, contact Tina Knight, Academic Programs Coordinator - 112 Old Cabell Hall, 434-924-1435.
+For questions, contact Tina Knight, Academic Programs Coordinator - 434-924-1435.